< Previous species

 Habitat: From harbour dredging

 Remarks: This was picked out of dredge spoil from Sydney Harbour, when the dredge Triton was forming shipping channels.
-The well preserved colour suggests that, unlike other Triton material, it is not a fossil.
-Its placement in the genus Sirius and in the family Trichotropidae or Capulidae is questionable.
+It is probably a fossil.

 Copyright Des Beechey 2007